fontforge/designwithfontforge.com/en-US/Planning_Your_Project.md

 In late 2015, Octavio Pardo leased a [Xerox Phaser 7100]( http://www.xerox.es/oficina/impresoras/impresoras-en-color/phaser-7100/eses.html) in a similar way for €30 per month.

+## OpenType Features

+You can plan the OpenType features of your project before you begin drawing.
+Common features include

+* `liga` Ligatures
+* `onum`, `lnum` Numerals

+The OpenType specification allows for some kinds of features which are not recommend:

+* `hist` feature.
+Read more in this [discussion on TypeDrawers](http://typedrawers.com/discussion/1358/what-are-the-best-practices-for-the-hist-feature-long-s).

 ## Further Reading

 * Aoife Mooney's presentation on the type design process at TypeCon 2014: <https://vimeo.com/107421895>